spaceComplexitys/CS348_Stage3/README.md

 For TA login,

-The username is b
-The password is b
+To access the system, use the following credentials:
+	•	Username: b
+	•	Password: b

 Then press login button with haptic touch if on mac.